The future of customer service is the future of your business. Consumers demand amazing service and will spend more to get it.

 The face of customer service continues to change and evolve.
 Successful businesses will test new ideas and create versions of their customer service strategy.
 This is good for customers and great for your bottom line.

-What up and coming trends are you testing today?
+What upcoming trends are you testing today?
 If so, how they are changing your customer service?
-Let us know!
+They might even change the way you work.

 Head of Community and SEO at G2, a B2B software and services review site with over 650,000 real-user reviews.
 Levi is an Indiana-native and IU alum who in his spare time enjoys solving paranormal mysteries with his dog Frodo.